 Description

-DESCRIPTION: the cross comprises an octagonal base of two steps, a square socket stone, and a square shaft; the head is missing.
-The corners of the socket stone are cut into square angle shafts with caps and fillet moulding.
-The tapering shaft has bevelled corners and fillet mouldings at the base.
-It stands to a height of 1.9m where it is broken off.
-The east face is enriched with a crocketted niche containing a headless male figure in flowing robes standing on an eroded angel corbel.
-The angel is said to be holding a shield with a wreath below.
-It was described in the late C19 (Pooley, 1877), but the carvings are now (2016) weathered.
+The cross features an octagonal base with two steps, a square socket stone, and a square shaft, although the head is missing.
+The corners of the socket stone are shaped into square angle shafts that have caps and fillet moulding.
+The tapering shaft has beveled corners and fillet mouldings at its base.
+It stands at a height of 1.9 meters, where it is broken off.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.